smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/02-Submit-training-tasks/README.md

 ## Check that the code runs locally

-In VS code, open the `Makefile` and set the global variables:
+In VS Code, open the `Makefile` and set the global variables:

 - `BUCKET_NAME` (where GCP will store training material)